Displacement energy of Lagrangian 3-spheres: A deformed Floer complex

 Here the base $P$ is a convex polytope in $\mathbb{R}^{3}$, cut out by 4 affine functions

 where $(x,y,z)$ are coordinates in $\mathbb{R}^{3}$.
 This polytope $P$ has four faces $P_{i}$ corresponding to the above four affine functions.
 A regular fiber over an interior point is a smooth Lagrangian torus and the fiber over the vertex at $(0,0,0)$ is a Lagrangian 3-sphere, the zero section.
-We refer to \cite{CKO} and \cite{P} for the details of the construction.
-Similar to the toric case in \cite{CO} and \cite{FOOO1}, the open Gromov-Witten theory of regular fibers of a Gelfand-Tsetlin system was studied in \cite{NNU}, which we state below.

-\begin{theorem}(Section 9, \cite{NNU}) Let $L$ be a regular fiber of a Gelfand-Tsetlin system on a symplectic manifold $X$ then we have that \begin{enumerate} \item Each $L$ does not bound any non-constant holomorphic disks with non-positive Maslov index; \item There is a one-to-one correspondence between the holomorphic disks with Maslov index two bounded by $L$ and the faces of the Gelfand-Tsetlin polytope; \item Every class $\beta \in H_{2}(X, L)$ is Fredholm regular and the one-pointed open Gromov-Witten invariant $n_{\beta}=1$. \end{enumerate} \end{theorem}

-Therefore in our case each regular fiber bounds four holomorphic disks with Maslov index two, which span the relative homology $H_{2}(X, L)$.
-Moreover when a fiber is over the point $(\lambda, \lambda, 0)$ these four classes have the same symplectic energy.
-Hence the fiber $L_{\lambda}:=\pi^{-1}(\lambda, \lambda, 0)$ is a monotone Lagrangian torus with minimal Maslov number two.
+We refer to \cite{CKO} and \cite{P} for the details of the construction in view of a Gelfand-Tsetlin system.
+Moreover the fiber $L_{\lambda}:=\pi^{-1}(\lambda, -\lambda, 0)$ is a monotone Lagrangian torus with minimal Maslov number two, for any $\lambda\in (0, +\infty)$.
 This is the one-parameter family of monotone Lagrangian tori in $T^{*}S^{3}$ which are the main objects of this note.
+Similar to the toric case in \cite{CO} and \cite{FOOO1}, the open Gromov-Witten theory of regular fibers of certain Gelfand-Tsetlin systems was studied in \cite{NNU}, which we state below in our setting.

+\begin{theorem}(Section 9, \cite{NNU}) Let $L$ be a monotone fiber of the Gelfand-Tsetlin system on $T^{*}S^{3}$, then there exists a compatible almost complex structure $J_{0}$ such that \begin{enumerate} \item There is a one-to-one correspondence between the $J_{0}$-holomorphic disks with Maslov index two bounded by $L$ and the faces of the Gelfand-Tsetlin polytope $P$; \item Every Maslov index two class $\beta \in H_{2}(X, L)$ is Fredholm regular and the one-pointed open Gromov-Witten invariant $n_{\beta}=1$; \item There is a neighborhood $W$ of the zero section $S$ such that the images of all $J_{0}$-holomorphic disks with Maslov index two bounded by $L$ are outside $W$, see Lemma 9.9 in \cite{NNU}. \end{enumerate} \end{theorem}

+Therefore in our case each fiber bounds four holomorphic disks with Maslov index two, which span the relative homology $H_{2}(X, L)$.
 We remark that since $L_{\lambda}$ is monotone the one-pointed open Gromov-Witten invariant of a given class is independent of the choice of $J$.
-So $n_{\beta}=1$ is not only true for the toric complex structure but also for other regular compatible almost complex structures on $T^{*}S^{3}$.
+So $n_{\beta}=1$ is not only true for $J_{0}$ but also for other regular compatible almost complex structures on $T^{*}S^{3}$.
+Strictly speaking, Section 9 in \cite{NNU} consider the case of a closed symplectic manifold which locally looks like $T^{*}S^{3}$, and the proof therein is a local argument.
+Hence the above conclusions are also true for our monotone fibers, when the ambient space is $T^{*}S^{3}$.

 Another description of this one-parameter family of monotone Lagrangian tori comes from a Lefschetz fibration, see \cite{CPU} where they also computed all the one-pointed Gromov-Witten invariants.
 We consider the smoothing